iltommi/qdb-documentation/source/concepts/data_transfer.rst

 Like above, this is a design usage problem on the client side.

-    * Should Client B fail if it receives a mistmatch?
+    * Should Client B fail if it receives a mismatch?
     * Can Client B timeout and try again later?
     * If several entries must be consistent, can those entries be with a single entry?
     * Can Client A and B be synchronized?
 That is, can Client B query the entries once it knows Client A has completed updating them?